Meet the artists at Villa Purcell

 Yu Xiao

-Xiao has showcased her layered approach to painting and installations in both solo and group shows internationally, inviting viewers to engage with the complexities of cultural and personal identity.
+Xiao has showcased her layered approach to painting and installations in both solo and group shows internationally as well as through prestigious art fairs.

 Based in Beijing and London